DavidTheBugWriter/polymorphism/README.md

 function that could use handle two difference DB structures with interface(s).

-It turns out that the receiver functions InitSQL/InitNoSQL needs to return the interface 'Table' not a struct pointer (i.e. *SQL/*NoSQL).
+It turns out that the receiver functions InitSQL/InitNoSQL (poly.go lines 39,43,47) needs to return the interface 'Table' not a struct pointer (i.e. *SQL/*NoSQL).

 I hope this is a productive hint to other Golang users.